 I'm Bruce Greig, the creator of School Staff Surveys.
-I am a school governor myself.
+I have been a school governor myself for over ten years.
 I was Chair of Govs through four headteachers and two Ofsted inspections.

 A long time ago, I was at a school which had some unhappy teachers who were reluctant to speak out.
 An anonymous wellbeing questionnaire helped us tease out what some of the issues were.
 This was transformational for the school.
 So I set up School Staff Surveys to make it easy for other schools to run regular staff wellbeing surveys.